erduotong/nuitka-doc-zh/docs/--help.md

                         can be unpacked with "nuitka-onefile-unpack" rather
                         than a stream that only the onefile program itself unpacks.
 Default is off.
+    --onefile-no-dll    When creating the onefile, some platforms (Windows currently, if not using a cached location) default to using DLL rather than an executable for the Python code.
+This makes it use an executable in the unpacked files as well.
+Default is off.

   Data files:
     --include-package-data=PACKAGE